VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-21-stride-community-toolkit-code-only-basics-fsharp.md

 image: /assets/img/stride-logo-blue-toolkit.svg
 ---

 Discover how to use the Stride Community Toolkit's **code-only** feature with F#, showcasing a powerful set of extensions and helpers specifically tailored for game development in the Stride engine.
-Learn the basics of integrating F# with Stride's game engine to create 3D scenes, handle input, and manage entities—all using functional programming techniques.
+Learn the basics of integrating F# with Stride's game engine to create 3D scenes, handle input, and manage entities, all using functional programming techniques.

 ---